schollz/patchitup/README.md

 <p align="center">Backup your file to a cloud server using minimum bandwidth.</p>

 *patchitup* is a way to keep the cloud up-to-date through incremental patches.
-In a nutshell, this is a Golang library and a CLI tool for creating a client+server that exchange incremental gzipped patches to overwrite a remote copy to keep it up-to-date to the client's local file.
+In a nutshell, this is a Golang library and a CLI tool for creating a client+server that exchange incremental gzipped patches to overwrite a remote copy to keep it up-to-date to with client's local file.

 <em><strong>Why?</strong></em> I wrote this program to reduce the bandwidth usage when backing up SQLite databases to a remote server.
 I have deployed some software that periodically [dumps the database to SQL text](http://www.sqlitetutorial.net/sqlite-dump/).
 As the databases can get fairly large, a patch from SQL text will only ever be the changed/new records. *patchitup* allows the client to just send to the cloud only the changed/new records and still maintain the exact copy on the cloud.
 This can massively reduce bandwidth between the client and the cloud.